NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 .. figure:: ../images/dg_jitter_intersection_err_dem_diff.png
    :name: dg_jitter_intersection_err_dem_diff

-   The colorized intersection error before and after solving for jitter, and the absolute difference of the DEMs before and after solving for jitter (left-to-right).
+   The colorized triangulation error (:numref:`triangulation_error`) before and after solving for jitter, and the absolute difference of the DEMs before and after solving for jitter (left-to-right).
 It can be seen that the oscillatory pattern in the intersection error is gone, and the DEM changes as a result.
 The remaining signal is due to the steep terrain, and is